Search

 A charitable remainder annuity trust (CRAT) allows you to do just this.
 It's a type of gift transaction that provides an income for you or a loved one and also donates assets to charity.

 A charitable remainder annuity trust is a type of charitable remainder trust.
-It's designed so that you can have a stream of income from the trust while you're living, and the charity will receive the remainder of the trust's funds after your death or a term of years.
+It's designed so that you can have a stream of income from the trust while you're living, while allowing a charity to receive the remainder of the trust's funds after your death (or a term of years that you specify).

-• You fund a CRAT using a one-time gift of cash, publicly traded securities or mutual funds.
-A CRAT is only funded at setup and you will not be able to make additional contributions.
+1. You fund a CRAT using a one-time gift of cash, publicly traded securities or mutual funds.
+A CRAT is only funded at setup, and you will not be able to make additional contributions.

-• Once funded, the trust pays out a fixed amount each year from the assets to you or a loved one.
+2. Once funded, the trust pays out a fixed amount each year from the assets to you or loved ones.

-What are the pros & cons of a charitable remainder annuity trust?
+Pros & cons of charitable remainder annuity trusts

 Each charitable trust has different structures with pros and cons.
 As you're thinking about charitable giving, it's important to get a complete picture of the benefits and drawbacks of each to help you make the best decision.

 • Fixed income stream while you're living.
-You'll receive a fixed income from the trust during the specified term that's designed to last your lifetime or a set number of years.
+You (or others you name) will receive a fixed income from the trust during the specified term that's designed to last your lifetime or a set number of years.

 • Flexibility.
 With a CRAT, you can select the charities you want, the length of the trust term and the assets that set up the trust.
 You'll have control over the entire process.